Xaquer69/sft-theory-and-runners/README.md

 5) **(Optional) Doc 8 - Limitations and Validation Plan**
    includes External Break Test #01 (field rescaling) as a Doc9/Doc10.1-style anti-post-hoc audit protocol.

+6) **(Optional) Doc 14 - Capstone (Unified v6c)**
+   Includes Firedrake/UFL external bridge [CI/exploratory]: a reference executable mini-pack implementing selected scalar-field equations, benchmarks, and exploratory diagnostics in a non-native PDE/FEM environment.
+Its purpose is not to reproduce the full SFT corpus externally, but to provide an auditable bridge for inspecting parts of the framework outside the native SFT runner ecosystem.

 ## Repository structure
 Doc_01/ ...
 Doc_14/
 The full documentation set (each doc in its own folder).